-The feel of the course this year will be exploratory and experiential.
+The feel of the Mindsight Intensive program is exploratory and experiential.
 Many participants are familiar with many of the principles of Dynamic Mindfulness and Interpersonal Neurobiology.
-What we will be focusing on is learning to play and be creative with this knowledge, so that it becomes life-transforming and integrative.
-In each session we will practice meditation, interact as a group and digest new nuggets of knowledge I present.
+What we focus on is learning to play and be creative with this knowledge, so that it becomes life-transforming and integrative.
+In each session we practice meditation, interact as a group and digest new nuggets of knowledge I present.

-The flow and content of this coming academic year’s program will correlate as closely as possible with the neuroplastic and networking functions of the brain.
+The flow and content of this program correlates as closely as possible with the neuroplastic and networking functions of the brain.
 The way we use our mind to make sense of our lives is far from linear and logical.
 Instead, the entirety of our subjective experiences, from physical sensations to emotions, thoughts and actions, result from a vast information processing network with nodes of energy flow, able to connect in many different ways at any one time.

 We are driven by certain energy processing highways that tend to keep us locked in routines, but with awareness and training we are also able to leave those highways at any time and forge new paths into the wilderness of the human potential.
 Bits of information clusters and small units of meaning combine freely in associative ways and create unstable narrative chains of knowledge we temporarily work with.
 We say a sentence or express an idea, followed by another sentence and another idea, not noticing that the move from the first set of expressions to the second is arbitrary, and that we could have moved into a completely different direction.
 Through mindfulness we realize this multidirectional potential for creative expansion and become more willing to constantly review the apparently seamless bodies of knowledge we create and modify them under the influence of life’s ever-changing circumstances and experiences.
 What was true yesterday becomes false today, and that is how life really is.